 The cold is a common infection of the upper respiratory tract.
 Although many people think you can catch a cold by not dressing warmly enough in the winter, it is a myth that you can catch the common cold from exposure to chilly weather.
 The real culprit is one of more than 200 viruses.

-Human Rhinoviruses (HRV)
+Human Rhinoviruses (HRVs)

-Recent research has found that the HRV Virus manipulates genes and it is that manipulation that brings about an overblown immune response causing some of the most troublesome cold symptoms.
-This information could lead scientists to important breakthroughs in the war against the common cold.
+Recent research has found that the HRV manipulates genes and that it is this manipulation that brings about an overblown immune response—the response that causes some of the most troublesome cold symptoms.
+This information could lead scientists to important breakthroughs in the treatment forfg the common cold.

-SARS (severe acute respiratory syndrome) is also caused by a species of coronavirus, although not by one that can cause the common cold.
+SARS (severe acute respiratory syndrome) is caused by a species of coronavirus, although not by one that can cause the common cold.